 China Says: 'All herdsmen are expected to end the nomadic life by the end of the century'; report quoting Qi Jingfa, Agriculture vice-minister 1998 (12a).

 Reality: At least 2.25 million Tibetans live nomadic or semi-nomadic lives, a way of life that is an intrinsic part of Tibetan society (12b).
 Following the occupation, nomads were classified as 'uncivilized' and their lifestyle threatened by China's agricultural and collectivisation policies (12c).
 Although China missed its 2000 deadline to end nomadic life, efforts to force Tibetans into ghetto-style housing blocks have intensified since the launch of China's 'Western Development Plan'.
-In January 2011, officials said 1.43 million farmers and herders had new homes (12d).
+In January 2011, officials said 1.43 million farmers and herders had new homes (12d) and in 2012, China’s State Council approved a plan to start settlement projects for 1.16 million rural herdsmen by 2015 (12e).
 Land, seized under false claims of 'environmental protection' in the age of climate change, is cleared largely to make way for dams and mining operations.
-For thousands of years, Tibetan nomads lived sustainably on the grasslands; now China's policy of 'converting rangelands to pastures' is leading to overgrazing in fenced-in areas and exacerbating desertification (12e).
-Coercive settlement is causing economic and social problems (12f), likely to fuel greater unrest.
+For thousands of years, Tibetan nomads lived sustainably on the grasslands; now China's policy of 'converting rangelands to pastures' is leading to overgrazing in fenced-in areas and exacerbating desertification (12f).
+Coercive settlement is causing economic and social problems (12g), likely to fuel greater unrest.

 China says: '"Although Tibet is rich with water and hydropower resources, water resources are still one of the key factors in restricting Tibet's development" Zhang [Qingli] stressed it is of great urgency to develop water infrastructure projects in Tibet' (14a).